senlin/so-related-posts/readme.txt

 == Description ==

-The SO Related Posts plugin is an Extension for the fantastic [Meta Box plugin](http://wordpress.org/plugins/meta-box/) by [Rilwis](http://profiles.wordpress.org/rilwis/) and puts you in control on what really is related content.
+The SO Related Posts plugin is an Extension for the fantastic [Meta Box plugin](http://wordpress.org/plugins/meta-box/) and puts you in control on what really is related content.

 With the plugin installed you will find a Related Posts box underneath the Post Editor.
 Here you will see a checkbox which you can use to turn showing the Related Posts on or off as well as a neat dropdown menu that shows up to 999 of your published Posts.